top of page

 1. Join a fraternity.

 If there is no net worth associated with your family name, a fraternity is your best shot at getting into the ever-exclusive club of trust fund babies.
-Be sure to feign your socioeconomic status by offering to Venmo your WASP brothers for the weekend booze.
+Be sure to feign your socioeconomic status by offering to Venmo your boat-shoed brothers for the weekend booze.
 And when you can’t--because you’re poor--just say you have shitty service and you’ll resend on wifi… it’s the thought that counts.
 Fraternity duties may include binge drinking, drug use, and careless sex.
-If any of these activities sound unappealing to you, you’ll have to get over it.
-Success requires sacrifice, especially if you dream of investment banking.
+Hard work, I know.

 1. Get an internship at your frat brothers’ dad’s company.

-Your summers could be spent traveling (what 18 year old has money for that… you’d definitely be camping), but traveling (camping) doesn’t get you a table at Baby Grand.
+Your summers could be spent traveling (let's be honest, you're too poor to travel, you're probably camping), but traveling (camping) doesn’t get you a table at Baby Grand.
 Ass-kissing does.
-Get a job working for your rich friend’s dad.
-Applying for internships can be hard work, but if you utilize your resources, you’ll find yourself pouring coffee at Goldman in no time.
-Just wait until Ryan/Michael/Nate/Conor is sufficiently drunk, then ask him if their rich (but don’t say rich out loud) dad is looking for an intern over the summer.
-If he seems apprehensive, compliment his boat shoes.
-He’ll love that.
+Utilize your social network and you'll find yourself runnings coffees at Goldman in no time.
+Just wait until Ryan/Michael/Nate/Conor is sufficiently drunk, then ask him if his rich (but don’t say rich out loud) dad is looking for an intern over the summer.
+If he seems apprehensive, compliment his taste in wine.
+They love that.

 1. Eliminate all work boundaries.